project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/medium_scale_deploy_simplifed.md

 Sunbird version 1.4 onwards has a simplified installation procedure wherein all the fine-tuned configurations that were earlier manually configured, are automatically deployed.
 The entire installlation process takes approximately 45 minutes.

-You could also choose to follow the detailed installation procedures provided at[Medium Scale Deployment](http://www.sunbird.org/developer-docs/installation/medium_scale_deploy/){:target="_blank"}.
+You could also choose to follow the detailed installation procedures provided at[Server Installation](http://www.sunbird.org/developer-docs/installation/server_installation/){:target="_blank"}.

 ### Prerequisites